MartaKliuchnik/hospital-appointment-scheduler/README.md

 **Example Request**

 Description: This `GET` endpoint retrieves a list of doctors.
-The visibility of doctor data depends on the client's role. **ADMIN role**: The response includes both active and inactive doctors, along with the 'isActive' property. **NON-ADMIN role**: The response includes only active doctors, and the 'isActive' property is excluded.
+The visibility of doctor data depends on the client's role:
+- **ADMIN role**: The response includes both active and inactive doctors, along with the 'isActive' property.
+- **NON-ADMIN role**: The response includes only active doctors, and the 'isActive' property is excluded.

 ```